ToKiNoBug/HeuristicFlow/README.md

 4. PSO

 TODO:
-1. Distinguish singular matrix better in NSGA3.
-2. Simplify constructure if possible (espically for Genetic).
-3. Replace `Heu::Runtime` with `Eigen::Dynamic`
+1. Replace `Heu::Runtime` with `Eigen::Dynamic`
-4. Imporve threading implementation with OMP (learn from libEigen)
+2. Imporve threading implementation with OMP (learn from libEigen)
-5. Change namespace.
+3. Change namespace.
-6. Rewrite documents
+4. Rewrite documents

 Waiting to be implemented :
 1. GravitySearchAlgorithm